Elizabeth Austin (Australian pioneer): Philanthropist

-After witnessing the death of a servant from an incurable disease, Austin offered £6,000 from her inheritance towards the setting up of a hospital for 'Incurables' in Melbourne.
-The Austin Hospital for Incurables was opened on 21 January 1882 and in 1892, with her continued financial support, a children's ward was established.
+After witnessing the death of a servant from an incurable disease, Austin offered £6,000 from her inheritance towards the setting up of a hospital for "incurables" in Melbourne.
+The Austin Hospital for Incurables was opened on 21 January 1882 and, in 1892, with her continued financial support, a children's ward was established.
 She supported this institution for the rest of her life and created similar hospitals in other parts of Victoria.

-In celebration of the Queen Victoria's jubilee in 1887, Austin founded the Austin Homes for Women at South Geelong.
-Along with many local charities she gave funds to the Servants' Training Institute, St Thomas's Church, Winchelsea, the Ladies' Benevolent Society.
-Shortly before her death she gave a cheque of 100 guineas for the Geelong King Edward Memorial Clock fund.
+In celebration of the Queen Victoria's jubilee in 1887, Austin founded the Elizabeth Austin Cottages for "the female aged poor" at South Geelong.
+Along with many local charities she gave funds to the Servants' Training Institute, St Thomas's Church, Winchelsea, and the Ladies' Benevolent Society.
+Shortly before her death, she gave a cheque of 100 guineas for the Geelong King Edward Memorial Clock fund.

 Death and legacy

 Austin died on 2 September 1910 at Winchelsea.
 She had a civic funeral and was buried in Geelong cemetery in a French Gothic designed vault.

+Austin was inducted onto the Victorian Honour Roll of Women in 2012.